jakobbossek/grapherator/README.md

 ## Introduction

 Due to lack of real world data comparisson of algorithms for graph problems is most often carried out on artificially generated graphs.
-The R package **grapherator** (__graph__ gen__erator__) implements a modular approach to benachmark graph generation focusing on undirected, weighted graphs.
+The R package **grapherator** implements a modular approach to benachmark graph generation focusing on undirected, weighted graphs.
 The graph generation process follows a three-step procedure:

-1) Node generation, 2) edge generation and finally 3) edge weight generation.
+1) Node generation,
+2) edge generation and finally
+3) edge weight generation.

 Each step may be repeated multiple times with different generators before the transition to the next step is conducted.

 ## Example